 Folder size in File Explorer

-If you set the folder view of a particular folder to ‘Details’, File Explorer adds a Size column to it.
+If you set the folder view of a particular folder to ‘Details,’ File Explorer adds a Size column to it.
 Unfortunately, this column remains empty for any and all folders.
-Windows 10, and its many predecessors does not show the folder size in File Explorer, and it doesn’t plan on doing so in the future even though users have been asking for the feature.
+Windows 10 and its many predecessors do not show the folder size in File Explorer, and it doesn’t plan on doing so in the future even though users have been asking for the feature.

 Deleting unnecessary folders